Adapting Outreach and Marketing Strategies to the COVID-19 World

 5. Evolve Your Email Strategy

-More than ever, during the Coronavirus lockdown, email outreach is essential for both communication and remote business marketing.
+More than ever, during the Coronavirus crisis, email outreach is essential for both communication and remote business marketing.
 Email is an essential tool for keeping your customers informed and engaged.

 It would be a shame, thus, to waste such an important outreach tool.